CATEGORIES

 resulting in poor wire runs, and degraded signal transfer.

-professional cable weaving machines where the weave is accurate to our design
+woven using professional cable weaving machines where the weave is accurate to

-and consistent through the entire length.
-The accurately woven inner conductors
+our design and consistent through the entire length.
+The accurately woven inner

-are passed through shielding laying machines, where the shield is tightly laid
+conductors are passed through shielding laying machines, where the shield is

-over the conductors.
-The assembly then passes through extrusion machines where
+tightly laid over the conductors.
+The assembly then passes through extrusion

-either pressure cast or molten sheathing insulation is used to insulate and
+machines where either pressure cast or molten sheathing insulation is used to

-further protect the finished cable.
-The result is an accurately made cable;
+insulate and further protect the finished cable.
+The result is an accurately

-consistency from cable to cable is maintained.
-Also, the outer sheath holds the
+made cable; consistency from cable to cable is maintained.
+Also, the outer

-inner conductors in perfect placement, ensuring there is no deterioration of
+sheath holds the inner conductors in perfect placement, ensuring there is no

 We use PTFE Teflon outer sheathing over our heavy braided shield in all